To build an investment portfolio to achieve the stated return objective within the stated risk parameters over the specified timeframe.

-Corporate Plus and Personal Plus members: Outperform CPI + 3% p.a.
+Corporate Plus, Personal Plus and TTR income stream members: Outperform CPI + 1% p.a.

-The Balanced option is expected to provide lower levels of return and short-term investment risk than the Growth option, but higher levels than the Defensive Growth and Conservative options.
+Consistent with its lower return objective, the Conservative option is expected to have the lowest level of short-term investment risk of TelstraSuper’s diversified investment options.
 This option’s risk characteristics using TelstraSuper’s four measures of investment risk are summarised in the diagrams below:

-The Balanced option’s Standard Risk Measure* is for a “high” level of risk expected to generate 4 to less than 6 negative annual returns over any 20 year period.
+The Conservative option’s Standard Risk Measure* is for a “low to medium” level of risk expected to generate 1 to less than 2 negative annual returns over any 20 year period.

 Long-term strategic investment mix^

 The aim of this information is to provide members with investment objective and strategy details (including investment mix) that we consider members reasonably need to understand the fund's investments and reflect the manner in which objectives and strategies have been formulated by the Trustee pursuant to superannuation law and discretionary powers under the Trust Deed.